Seeing Elevates the Maturity of Your Health and Safety Program

 What we are talking about is “seeing better.”
 Specifically, as seeing – visual acuity – relates to improving hazard recognition programs, incident investigations and pre-job analysis.

+Think about it.
+How many workers are trained to see better?
 Most of us, without the benefit of training, often make assumptions and overlook what’s right in front of us, which often leads to preventable mistakes.

 Also, experienced employees sometimes operate on auto-pilot as they frequently repeat a task.
 In the process they can miss hazards both minor and major.
 How many times have you taken the same commute to work and remembered little of the journey?
 Or set your keys down and then couldn’t find them?